yz-wang/yz-wang.github.io/_pages/about.md

 	<a href="https://www.nuaa.edu.cn/">Nanjing University of Aeronautics and Astronautics (NUAA)</a> in 2023, supervised by Prof. <a href="http://faculty.nuaa.edu.cn/yxf/zh_CN/index.htm" target="_blank">
 	Xuefeng Yan</a> and Prof. <a href="https://mingqiangwei.github.io/" target="_blank"> Mingqiang Wei</a>.

-I have published more than 20 research publications, including IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Geoscience and Remote Sensing, Expert Systems with Applications, Computer Graphics Forum, etc.
+I have published more than 20 research publications, including IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Geoscience and Remote Sensing, IEEE Transactions on Instrumentation and Measurement, Expert Systems with Applications, etc.

-My research interests span deep learning, image processing, and computer vision, particularly in the domains of image restoration and object detection.
+My research interests include deep learning, image processing, and computer vision, particularly in the domains of image restoration and object detection.